mugdhak30/mugdhak30.github.io/docs/_pages/research.md

 ## Research Interests

 I have worked on static program analysis, data privacy and protection, and conducted empirical and usability-driven studies surrounding such analyses.
 I am open to working on broader topics in the future.

-I’m actively seeking postdoctoral positions starting fall 2026.
 If you’re interested in collaborating or have opportunities, please feel free to <a href="mugdha.khedkar@upb.de"><strong>get in touch</strong></a>!